mvolkmann/blog/src/lua.md

 The `print` function adds a tab character between each value and a newline at the end of its output.
+I find its use of tabs annoying and there is no way to configure it to use spaces instead of tabs.
-It can be called with no arguments to only write a newline character.
+The `print` function can be called with no arguments to only write a newline character.

 The `io.write` function does not add any characters between values and does not add a newline at the end.